 - A 24-48 hour response time to any student emails is a best practice (notwithstanding scheduled absences)

 Injecting "social presence" into your course can prevent it from becoming just another correspondence course and will provide your students with a connection to you as their instructor.

-- Learn to create slide-based video lectures using PowerPoint and one of therecommended video creation software tools.
+- Learn to create slide-based video lectures using VoiceThread.

-- Use Blackboard or Moodle's built-in tools to record short talking-head video introductions to each unit, module, or week that let the class know the purpose of the new content and your expectations for it.
+- Use the LMS or another tool record short talking-head video introductions to each unit, module, or week that let the class know the purpose of the new content and your expectations for it.

 - Record a short audio introduction to the units and make them available for download so students can play them on their portable devices.